Tips and techniques to improve your speech with stories

 Find out if your story works before trying it out in a more public arena.

 Do try your story out.
-I've got helpful information here: how to rehearse your speech.
+I've got helpful information here on how to rehearse your speech.

 I got that job!